fjarri/reikna/doc/source/introduction.rst

     True

 Most of the code above should be already familiar, with the exception of the creation of :py:class:`~reikna.matrixmul.MatrixMul` object.
-As any other class derived from :py:class:`~reikna.core.Computation`, it requires ``reikna`` context as a constructor argument.
+As any other class derived from :py:class:`~reikna.core.Computation`, it requires a :py:class:`~reikna.cluda.api.Thread` as a constructor argument.
-The context serves as a source of data about the target API and device, and provides an execution queue.
+The thread serves as a source of data about the target API and device, and provides an execution queue.

 Before usage the object has to be prepared.
 It does not happen in the constructor, since the transformations may be connected after that, and they would invalidate previous preparation.